YtoTech/geo_gateway/README.md

-> GeoSensors Gateway
+# GeoSensors Gateway

-Receive and redistribute data from vehicule geolocalisation sensors.
+> Receive and redistribute data from vehicle geolocation sensors.

 Prototyping project to receive data from remote Ercogener Genloc sensors.